junaidgirkar/Unicode-All-Tasks/Frontend/Task 3/README.md

 ### The Navbar consists of Links to charts made from the data recived from the API using chart.js

-### There are 4 charts : Active Cases, Critical Cases, Recovered Cases and Death Cases
+### There are 4 charts : Active Cases, Critical Cases, Recovered Cases and Death Cases.
+All made using chart.js